How To Make The Best Canadian Bacon

 Use your knife and make sure that you trim away any and all unwanted fat, as well as the "silver skin" found within pork.
 Do your best to trim the meat down to whole pounds for easy math down the road.
 There are two reasons why you would want to trim your pork loin:

-- The less your pork loin weighs, the quicker it can finish cooking.
+- The less your boneless pork loin weighs, the quicker it can finish cooking.

 - Weight is incredibly important when it comes to assessing just how much seasoning is required for the meat.